 Les Invalides- Paris

-The Hotel des Invalides was founded by Louis XIV to shelter 7,000 aged or crippled soldiers.
+The Hotel des Invalides was founded by Louis XIV to shelter 7,000 crippled soldiers.

 back to the monuments